VIC.GOV.AU | Policy and Advisory Library

 Tenure

-To assist with transition, the incoming network chair must receive a handover from the outgoing network chair prior to taking over the position.
+To assist with transition, the incoming school network chair must receive a handover from the outgoing school network chair prior to taking over the position.

-Network chairs can be invited to stay on the executive in an advisory role for one year after leaving the role of network chair.
+School network chairs can be invited to stay on the school network executive in an advisory role for one year after leaving the role of school network chair.

 Leave arrangements

-When a network chair takes leave the following arrangements apply:
+When a school network chair takes leave the following arrangements apply:

 Resignations

-The Academy offers professional learning for network chairs through the WISE programExternal Link .
+The Victorian Academy of Teaching and Leadership offers professional learning for school network chairs through the WISE programExternal Link .

-The network chair is supported by a team of principals from the network, which together with the chair comprises the network executive.
+The school network chair is supported by a team of principals from the school network, which together with the school network chair comprises the school network executive.

 Role and responsibilities

-• lead the network, supporting network collaboration and planning the network’s vision and future direction with the network chair and SEIL
+• lead the school network, supporting school network collaboration and planning the school network’s vision and future direction with the school network chair and SEIL

 • focus collaboration on the effective implementation of the FISO 2.0 Improvement Cycle, including supporting the establishment of CoPs